biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 The beneficial effects observed in the studies referenced above are likely due to the purported ability of B. breve to positively influence the immune system.
-By adding B. breve-produced proteins to cells in the laboratory, investigators were able to determine that B. breve not only accelerated Peyer’s patch cell proliferation, but also enhanced antibody (B cell) production ([ref](http://www.ncbi.nlm.nih.gov/pubmed/1860970)).
+By adding B. breve-produced proteins to cells in the laboratory, investigators were able to determine that B. breve not only accelerated Peyer's patch cell proliferation, but also enhanced antibody (B cell) production ([ref](http://www.ncbi.nlm.nih.gov/pubmed/1860970)).
 Additionally, B. breve induced dendritic cell maturation, activation, and survival, and inhibited the